 What the fuck do I do?

 My son is FIVE.
 He has years before he will ever encounter the police in a serious setting (I hope).
 We have time as a society to fix this shit.
 We can find better ways to prepare our police to handle these situations, and get rid of the asshole cops who refuse to fall in line.
-We can raise our young people to respond better to police (it’s a two way street folks.
+We can raise our young people to respond better to authority figures when necessary (it’s a two way street folks.
 EVERYTHING is).
 Or we can do nothing, and keep watching the relationship between the protectors and the protected disintegrate into anarchy.
 Do I wait and let the chips fall, hoping that he nevers knows the truth because it becomes ancient history, or do I rip the band-aid and crush his idea of what a hero is?

 But don’t let my son lose his heroes, because he’s not the only person that needs them.